 Good communication requires honesty.
 Without honesty, we’re saying everything but the truth.
 Careful and cowardly chatter.

 It takes courage to tell the truth, but it takes more courage to listen when someone tells you the truth, however unpleasant.
 So don’t assume that you are awesome when you speak your mind–any hot head can do this.
 You’re only halfway there.

-It’s only fair when you learn to be patient listener, someone willing to take on criticism.
+It’s only fair when you learn to be a patient listener, someone willing to take on criticism.
 If you speak truth, you must also listen to truth.

 Also, don’t be mean when you speak.
 When you wrap truth with hostility, it says more about you than the person to whom you are speaking.
 Your hostility shows your insecurity and lack of self control.